isaacmachado-dev/puppycarepet.com.br/README.md

 # Puppycare
 `A repository dedicated for a puppycare petshop website.`
-> We are using Next.Js, React and more.
+> We are using Next.Js, React, Tailwind, TypeScript and more.

 ---